armory/docs/content/en/plugins/terraform/install/configure.md

 #### Enable remote backend support

-End users can use remote backends by configuring the Terraform Integration stage with the following parameters:
+You can use remote backends by configuring the Terraform Integration stage with the following parameters:

 * A Terraform version that is 0.12.0 or later and matches the version that your Terraform Cloud/Enterprise runs.
 * Reference a remote backend in your Terraform code.